 We will travel to a national competition on an every other year basis in late June or July.
 Attendance at nationals is not mandatory, but will require at least 4 team members from the team to attend.
 Attendance at all summer rehearsals is mandatory for all dancers participating in nationals.

 Private lessons (Solos, Duets, and Trios): Only one routine per half hour private session.
 Additional half-hour private sessions are required for additional routines.
 Any private lesson routine that competes at any competition will not participate in recital unless additional acts are required to fill in recital shows for costume change purposes.

 The competition team warm-up jacket and/or studio apparel are highly encouraged for all team members and audience members.
 Competition dancers are expected to wear DRS spirit wear or royal blue at all competitions, especially during the award ceremonies.

 All competition team members and parents must sign a copy of our competition team contract (These bullet points are a shortened version of the contract.)
-The goal of the contract is to make sure the competition members and families are aware of the commitment and expense of being a team member and accept this privilege and responsibility.
-The focus of our team is good sportsmanship, team unity, and the opportunity to learn and grow.
-If you have any questions or concerns, please see your teacher and/or studio director.
+The goal of this contract is to make sure our competition members and families are aware of the commitment, responsibility, and expenses associated with being a team member.